 The SAS hash object is an in-memory data construction.
 This is one of the reasons for the efficiency of the hash object.
-Therefore, it is crucial that your hash object fits in memory.
+Therefore, it is crucial that it fits into memory.
 While SAS will issue an error if the hash object does not fit, it is a good idea to make sure that the hash object size is not close to occupying the entire memory space.
-In this post, I will demonstrate how to measure the memory occupation of a hash object.
+In this post, I will demonstrate how to measure the memory occupation of a hash object with the XMRLMEM Option.

 Measure The Size a SAS Hash Object

 There are several methods out there to estimate the memory consumption of a hash object.
 If you add items from a data set, you can use PROC CONTENTS and use the record length and multiply with the number of records.
 This will give you a nice estimate.
 If the hash object items do not come from a data set, you can use the ITEM_SIZE and NUM_ITEMS attributes to do the same.

 While the above approaches estimate the memory occupation well, the method I will show you measures the memory occupation exactly.
 In the example page, Check Available Memory to SAS Session, I demonstrate how you can check how much memory is currently available to the SAS session.
 We can use this exact technique here.
 In the example below, I read some made-up data into a hash object.
 I wrap the creation of the hash object in statements that measure the available memory before and after the hash object is initialized.
 This gives me the exact size of the object.

 data MyData; do x=1 to 10e6; output; end; run; data _null_; if 0 then set MyData; before=input(getoption('xmrlmem'),20.); if _N_=1 then do; declare hash h(dataset:"MyData"); h.defineKey('x'); h.defineDone(); end; after=input(getoption('xmrlmem'),20.); hashsize=before-after; put "Hash Object Takes Up:" hashsize sizekmg10.2; run;